shplok/shplok/README.md

 <p align="center">Hello!
 My name is Sawyer Bowerman
-I am currently pursuing a Bachelor's Degree of Science, majoring in Computer Science and currently in my junior year at the University of Massachusetts - Boston. <br><br>
+I am currently pursuing a Bachelor's Degree of Science, majoring in Computer Science and currently in my senior year at the University of Massachusetts - Boston. <br><br>
 I am engaged, coachable, and respectful inside and outside the workplace.
 I find machine learning and artificial intelligence extremely interesting, and I hope to